Notes on Worldsheet-Like Variables for Cluster Configuration Spaces: Topological properties of the spaces

-However, for type $D_n$ and exceptional cases, it is expected that the point count will no longer be polynomials (thus the space cannot be realized as hyperplane arrangement complement), and it is not clear how to get dimensions of cohomology, {\it etc.} in these cases.
-In this section, we mainly focus on the type-$D_n$ case and perform numerical ``experiments" of counting points for a sufficient number of prime numbers, all the way up to $n=10$.
+However, for type $D_n$ and exceptional cases, it is expected that the point count will no longer be polynomials (thus the space cannot be realized as hyperplane arrangement complement), and it is not clear how to get dimensions of cohomology, etc. in these cases.
+In this section, we mainly focus on the type-$D_n$ case and perform numerical ``experiments'' of counting points for a sufficient number of prime numbers, all the way up to $n=10$.
 We then conjecture that the point count is always a {\it quasi-polynomial} of $p$ with special ``correction terms".
 Our conjecture thus yields predictions for dimensions of cohomology for the $D_n$ space, which up to $n=6$ are supported by the number of saddle points we find.
-Note that in general we do not expect the cohomology to be generated by $d\log$ forms only, but we conjecture that this is still the case for 2-forms and 3-forms and we propose an all-$n$ formula for these dimensions.
-Finally, we will summarize all the linear relations we find for $d\log$ 2-forms, which are useful for bootstrap based on such an alphabet.
+Note that in general we do not expect the cohomology to be generated by ${\rm d}\log$ forms only, but we conjecture that this is still the case for 2-forms and 3-forms and we propose an all-$n$ formula for these dimensions.
+Finally, we will summarize all the linear relations we find for ${\rm d}\log$ 2-forms, which are useful for bootstrap based on such an alphabet.

 Before proceeding, we also review the simple example of $G_2$, whose point count was found to be a quasi-polynomial using $F$-polynomials in~\cite{Arkani-Hamed:2020tuz}.
-It is easy to see that the same quasi-polynomial can be found by using the $8$ letters in \eqref{G2}: \eq{ |{\cal M}_{G_2}({\mathbb F}_p)|= } Note that by plugging in $p=-1$, the point count predicts that there are $25$ connected components, which agrees with the number of sign patterns of the $8$ letters and can be visualized by directly plotting them; by plugging in $p=1$ it gives the Euler characteristic as $13$, which agrees with the number of saddle points as we found above.
+It is easy to see that the same quasi-polynomial can be found by using the $8$ letters in~\eqref{G2}

+Note that by plugging in $p=-1$, the point count predicts that there are $25$ connected components, which agrees with the number of sign patterns of the $8$ letters and can be visualized by directly plotting them; by plugging in $p=1$ it gives the Euler characteristic as $13$, which agrees with the number of saddle points as we found above.

-\subsection{Point count of $D_n$ over $\mathbb{F}_p$}
+\subsection{Point count of $\boldsymbol{D_n}$ over $\boldsymbol{\mathbb{F}_p}$}